rkyleg/scope/extra/roadmap.md

 - [ ] Make sure robust for unicode errors (at least have error message on save/load)
 - [ ] No more updates to master branch until adequate testing has been done

-# Afide 2.0
+# Armadillo 2.0
-Afide 2.0 will allow for better/easier user customization
+Armadillo 2.0 will allow for better/easier user customization

 - [ ] Ease of use of adding plugins and user customizeable plugins
 - [ ] UI for settings
 - [ ] More settings options
     - [ ] User customizeable editors
+- [ ] Improve Icon

 # Additional Features
 Features that can be added independent of version